TrellixVulnTeam/swahilipython_SCMU/Doc/library/smtplib.rst

-   An :class:`SMTP_SSL` instance behaves exactly the same as instances of :class:`SMTP`. :class:`SMTP_SSL` should be used for situations where SSL is required from the beginning of the connection and using :meth:`starttls` is not appropriate.
+   An :class:`SMTP_SSL` instance behaves exactly the same as instances of :class:`SMTP`. :class:`SMTP_SSL` should be used for situations where SSL is required kutoka the beginning of the connection and using :meth:`starttls` is not appropriate.
 If *host* is not specified, the local host is used.
 If *port* is zero, the standard SMTP-over-SSL port (465) is used.
 The optional arguments *local_hostname*, *timeout* and *source_address* have the same